Specific Health Concerns >> SIBO Small Intestine Bacterial Overgrowth

 Bacteria are part of the natural structure of our guts, and it actually serves many important roles in our bodies which range from aiding in digestion to regulating mood.
 Just like all other living organisms, bacteria have to eat something.
 And what do bacteria primarily eat?
 Carbohydrates.

-When you eat a diet which is full of carbs (especially simple carbs like the sugary and starchy foods found in the typical Standard American Diet), bacteria will have a field day.
+When you eat a diet that is full of carbs (especially simple carbs like the sugary and starchy foods found in the typical Standard American Diet), bacteria will have a field day.
 They eat up those excess carbs, proliferate, and then you’ve got an overgrowth problem on your hand.

 It certainly doesn’t help that the SAD diet also is full of inflammatory foods like gluten which can damage the lining of the stomach and decrease stomach acid production (stomach acid helps kill and regulate bacteria).